Logarithmic Donaldson-Thomas theory: Tropical degenerations and algebraic transversality

 \begin{definition}[{\it Expansions and families}] A \textit{rough expansion} of $X$ over $\spec \CC_\NN$ is a logarithmic scheme $\mathcal Y\to X\times \spec \CC_\NN$ which is the fiber over $0$ in the modification of $(X|D)\times\A^1$ induced by a subdivision

-A rough expansion is called simply an \textit{expansion} if, in addition, the following two conditions are satisfied \begin{enumerate}[(Exp 1)] \item The scheme $\mathcal Y$ is reduced. \item The subdivision is given by the cone over an embedded $1$-complex in $\Sigma_X$.
-Equivalently, the relative logarithmic rank of $\mathcal Y\to \spec \CC_\NN$ is at most $1$. \end{enumerate} If $S$ is a fine and saturated logarithmic scheme, a morphism $\mathcal Y/S\to X\times S/S$ is called an {\it expansion of $X$ over $S$} if all pullbacks $\spec \CC_\NN\to S$ are expansions and if the morphism $\mathcal{Y} \to S$ is flat and logarithmically smooth. \end{definition}
+A rough expansion is called an \textit{expansion} if, in addition, the following two conditions are satisfied \begin{enumerate}[(E1)] \item The scheme $\mathcal Y$ is reduced. \item The subdivision is given by the cone over an embedded $1$-complex in $\Sigma_X$.
+Equivalently, at every point of $\mathcal Y$, the relative characteristic monoid of $\mathcal Y\to \spec \CC_\NN$ is free of rank at most $1$. \end{enumerate} If $S$ is a fine and saturated logarithmic scheme, a morphism $\mathcal Y/S\to X\times S/S$ is called an {\it expansion of $X$ over $S$} if all pullbacks $\spec \CC_\NN\to S$ are expansions and if the morphism $\mathcal{Y} \to S$ is flat and logarithmically smooth. \end{definition}